fletchjp/MERG-Arduino-Software/README.md

  Some projects will make use of libraries which are already somewhere else on Github.

- The initial plan was for each separate project will be in a separate GitHub repository which could be one thing or a group of related things.
+ The initial plan was for each separate project to be in a separate GitHub repository which could be one thing or a group of related things.
 This repository now has a lot of examples of how to use the various libraries.

  ## Licence